 Among the nicest ways to decorate candles is using natural materials, like dried wild flowers, weeds, or ferns.
 Buttercups, violets, hay, and other small-scale, easily dried flowers or grasses are perfect.
 Collect these from your garden orhouse plants, and dry them using one of the commercially prepared products made for this purpose, like silica gel available at garden centers and craft supply stores.

-To make these candles with decorative dried flowers, you'll need—besides the candles, wild flowers, and drying material mentioned above — a few pieces of brown wrapping paper, an iron, a small quantity of paraffin or household wax that has no color added to it, a small saucepan, a glass container big enough to hold wax to be melted, and
+To make these candles with decorative dried flowers, you'll need—besides the candles, wild flowers, and drying material mentioned above — a few pieces of brown wrapping paper, an iron, a small quantity of paraffin or household wax that has no color added to it, a small saucepan, a glass container big enough to hold wax to be melted, anda large artist's brush.

 Follow these simple step-by-step instructions to decorate a candle using dried flowers:

 • Place the dried flowers or ferns you have chosen between two pieces of brown wrapping paper, and press with a dry iron set at low heat.

 • Iron on an ironing board, or use a hard surface, like a stiff cardboard.

 • Put glass container into saucepan containing around 1/2-inch of water.